 - Long lasting battery – If I don’t use it to tack any type of physical activity the battery lasts about four days.
-During my 3 day outdoor adventure hiking and swimming in the lagoon I used it to track a 6 hour hike and a two hour paddle and it still lasted for abut 48 hours.
+During my 3 day outdoor adventure hiking and swimming in the lagoon I used it to track a 6 hour hike and a two-hour paddle and it still lasted for about 48 hours.

-A couple of other features that the don’t advertise so much but that I really love is the aspect of it working as a fitness tracker while you are not exercising.
+A couple of other features that they don’t advertise so much but that I really love is the aspect of it working as a fitness tracker while you are not exercising.

-This watch tells you the amount of calories burnt in one day and the amount of hours you slept.
-This has allowed me to rearrange my night schedule and my diet so I can keep loosing fat but gaining muscle.
+This watch tells you the number of calories burnt in one day and the number of hours you slept.
+This has allowed me to rearrange my night schedule and my diet so I can keep losing fat but gaining muscle.